 OSAP’s assessment of your academic progress is done for the purpose of determining your continued eligibility for OSAP.
-It is separate and independent from the Academic Performance Evaluation that is performed by the Registrar’s Office to assess your academic standing in your degree program.
+It is separate and independent from the Academic Continuation Evaluation that is performed by the Registrar’s Office to assess your academic standing in your degree program.

 While receiving funding from the Ministry, you have a responsibility to maintain satisfactory academic progress in your program of study.
 Failure to meet this standard can result in you being placed on academic probation.
 This can impact your eligibility for future OSAP funding.

 When assessing your academic progress we look at the following three criteria:

 1. Have you completed each term in full?

 While receiving OSAP funding, the Ministry expects you to complete the minimum required course load for full-time studies in each term.
 If you withdraw after receiving your funds or drop to part-time studies you will be placed on Academic Probation, effective the day you reduced your course load below the minimum requirement.

 2. Have you achieved passing grades in the minimum required course load?